 Best Parental Control Apps:

 It amazes me how far cell phone technology has come since the advent of the cell phone.
 Gone are the days when cell phones were only used for talking and texting.
-A modern-day cell phone is a mini computer which has the ability to do many different things.
+A modern-day cell phone is a mini-computer that has the ability to do many different things.

 Among other things, cell phones provide a great way for parents to stay in touch with their children when they’re apart.
 However, there’s a dark side to this because cell phones also provide a way for predators to get in touch with children when they’re apart from their parents.